ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

 ```

 ## Even more LightBulb Colors.
-Under the `BrainPad.LightBulb object` you’ll find the method `BrainPad.LightBulb.SetRgbColor()`.
+Under the `BrainPad.LightBulb object` you'll find the method `BrainPad.LightBulb.SetRgbColor()`.
 The `SetRgbColor()` method requires 3 values be passed into it.
 Each value represents the intensity of each of the RGB colors (Red, Green and Blue).
 From 0 (fully off) to 100 (fully on).
 In the example code below the LightBulb RGB values are all set to 100, resulting in a White colored LightBulb.
-You’ll also notice these values go inside the parentheses and not inside the curly braces.
+You'll also notice these values go inside the parentheses and not inside the curly braces.
 ```
 BrainPad.LightBulb.SetRgbColor(100,100,100);
 ```
-We’ll now redo the code above that turns the light from Green to Red to Blue.
-But this time we’ll use the `SetRgbColor()` method to achieve the exact same results.
+We'll now redo the code above that turns the light from Green to Red to Blue.
+But this time we'll use the `SetRgbColor()` method to achieve the exact same results.
-Copy and paste the code from below into your project’s `BrainPadSetup()`, between the two curly braces `{ }`.
+Copy and paste the code from below into your project's `BrainPadSetup()`, between the two curly braces `{ }`.

 You may have noticed that methods contain parentheses like the `SetRgbColor()` method.
 Sometimes we put values inside these parentheses.
 The first value represents Red, the second Green, and the third Blue.
 These values are called arguments.
 The arguments are passed in the method between its parentheses like this:
 ```